richfisher/jruby_activiti/README.md

 And then execute `jbundle install`

 ## Usage
-You can access Activiti directly by using `ActivitiEngine`.
+You can access Activiti directly by using `Activiti`.
 For example, in a Rails controller

 ```
-repositoryService = ActivitiEngine.getRepositoryService()
-repositoryService.createDeployment().
+Activiti::Engine
+Activiti::RepositoryService
+Activiti::RuntimeService
+Activiti::TaskService
+Activiti::ManagementService
+Activiti::IdentityService
+Activiti::HistoryService
+Activiti::FormService

+Activiti::RepositoryService.createDeployment().
   addClasspathResource("config/your_bpm_xml_file.bpmn20.xml").
   deploy()
 ```